-AAALACi - A private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
-AAALACi stands for the "Association for Assessment and Accreditation of Laboratory Animal Care International."
+AAALAC - A private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.

 Alternative - The possibility of choosing between two different things or courses of action.

 Animal Plant Health Inspection Service (APHIS) - As a part of the USDA, APHIS is responsible for protecting and promoting U.S. agricultural health, administering the AWA, and carrying out wildlife damage management activities.